docker/docs/content/desktop/install/windows-install.md

 For more information on setting up WSL 2 with Docker Desktop, see [WSL](../wsl/_index.md).

+> **Note**
+>
+> Docker only supports Docker Desktop on Windows for those versions of Windows that are still within [Microsoft’s servicing timeline](https://support.microsoft.com/en-us/help/13853/windows-lifecycle-fact-sheet).
+Docker Desktop is not supported on server versions of Windows, such as Windows Server 2019 or Windows Server 2022.
+For more information on how to run containers on Windows Server, see [Microsoft's official documentation](https://learn.microsoft.com/virtualization/windowscontainers/quick-start/set-up-environment).

 > **Important**
 >
 > To run Windows containers, you need Windows 10 or Windows 11 Professional or Enterprise edition.
 > Windows Home or Education editions only allow you to run Linux containers.
 { .important }

-> **Note**
->
-> Docker only supports Docker Desktop on Windows for those versions of Windows that are still within [Microsoft’s servicing timeline](https://support.microsoft.com/en-us/help/13853/windows-lifecycle-fact-sheet).
-Docker Desktop is not supported on server versions of Windows, such as Windows Server 2019 or Windows Server 2022.
-For more information on how to run containers on Windows Server, see [Microsoft's official documentation](https://learn.microsoft.com/virtualization/windowscontainers/quick-start/set-up-environment).

 {{< /tab >}}
 {{< tab name="Hyper-V backend, x86_64" >}}

 - Windows 11 64-bit: Home or Pro version 21H2 or higher, or Enterprise or Education version 21H2 or higher.
 - Windows 10 64-bit:
-  - We recommend Home or Pro 22H2 (build 19045) or higher, or Enterprise or Education 22H2 (build 19045) or higher.
+  - Home or Pro 22H2 (build 19045) or higher, or Enterprise or Education 22H2 (build 19045) or higher is recommended.
   - Minimum required is Home or Pro 21H2 (build 19044) or higher, or Enterprise or Education 21H2 (build 19044) or higher.
 - Turn on Hyper-V and Containers Windows features.
 - The following hardware prerequisites are required to successfully run Client